inbo/tutorials/content/tutorials/spatial_transform_balanced_samples/index.md

 <img src="index.markdown_strict_files/figure-markdown_strict/gaussian-like-1.png" width="768" />

-You can even get periodical, concentric bands of points, and as you would suspect these require trigonometric functions and/or complex numbers.
+You can even get periodic, concentric bands of points, and as you would suspect these require trigonometric functions and/or complex numbers.

 ``` r
 trial( function(x) x + 0.2 * sin(16 * x) )